collegeconnect/CollegeConnect/README.md

 <img src = "/Images/login.png" width="235" height="500"/> <img src = "/Images/home_light.png" width="235" height="500"/><img src = "/Images/home_dark.png" width="235" height="500"/>

 ### Attendence Manager
-The app has an integrated **Attendence Manager** which uses SQLite Databse to store and retrieve data and display it in a graphical manner which looks appealing and easy to look at and convenient to track your attendance
+The app has an integrated **Attendence Manager** which uses SQLite Databse to store and retrieve data and display it in a graphical manner which looks appealing and easy to look at and convenient to track your attendance.

 <img src = "/Images/attendance_light.png" width="235" height="500"/>  <img src = "/Images/attendance_dark.png" width="235" height="500"/>

 ### Notes
 The Notes tab provides notes uploaded by students.
 The recycler view shows the name of the author
-with total no. of downloads and relevant tags
+with total no. of downloads and relevant tags.
 #### _Upload Notes_
 The upload notes area provide for easy upload of notes by users.
 It takes the authors name to give credit to the uploader

-The no. of downloads will encourage students to make more impressive notes and create a sense of healthy competition
+The no. of downloads will encourage students to make more impressive notes and create a sense of healthy competition.

 <img src = "/Images/notes_light.png" width="235" height="500"/>  <img src = "/Images/notes_dark.png" width="235" height="500"/>

 ### Timetable
 This feature allows user to upload the image of timetable from memory.
-It stores the image in SQLite Database so that it works even without internet connectivity
+It stores the image in SQLite Database so that it works even without internet connectivity.

 ### Tools